sameersrivastava13/Vaccine-Tracker-App/Documentation/documentation on setting Flask.md

-# What is Flask ?
+# What is Flask?

-Flask is a micro web framework written in **python**.
+Flask is a micro web framework written in **Python**.
 It's an Application Programming Interface (API) of python and we can build web applications with flask.
 It was developed by Armin Ronacher.
-It was based on WSGI (Web Server Gateway Interface) and Jinja2 template engine.
-Flask has a less code to implement a simple web application and easier to learn.
+It was based on WSGI (Web Server Gateway Interface) and the Jinja2 template engine.
+Flask has less code to implement a simple web application and is easier to learn.

 ## Flask as a Micro Web-Framework

-* A web-framework is a software framework that is designed to support the development of web applications including web services, web resources, and web APIs.
+* A web framework is a software framework that is designed to support the development of web applications including web services, web resources, and web APIs.
 Web frameworks provide a standard way to build and deploy web applications on the World Wide Web.

 * The “micro” in microframework means Flask aims to keep the core simple but extensible.
 Flask won’t make many decisions for you, such as what database to use.
 Those decisions that it does make, such as what templating engine to use, are easy to change.
-Everything else is up to you, so that Flask can be everything you need and nothing you don’t.
+Everything else is up to you so that Flask can be everything you need and nothing you don’t.

-* By default, Flask does not include a database abstraction layer, form validation or anything else where different libraries already exist that can handle that.
+* By default, Flask does not include a database abstraction layer, form validation, or anything else where different libraries already exist that can handle that.
 Instead, Flask supports extensions to add such functionality to your application as if it was implemented in Flask itself.

 * Numerous extensions provide database integration, form validation, upload handling, various open authentication technologies, and more.
 Flask may be “micro”, but it’s ready for production use on a variety of needs.

 ## Setting up Flask on Windows/ Linux / OSX Enviroment

 Flask supports Python 3.6 and newer.
-So make sure that pyhton version installed in your computer is above 3.6 It is recommended to have latest version of Python on your computer.
+So make sure that the python version installed on your computer is above 3.6 It is recommended to have the latest version of Python on your computer.

 #### Dependencies